 Reading and writing, especially the creative kind, liberate our imaginations from what-is and nudge us—or shove us—toward what-could-be.
 In these times, imagination, so long as it is coupled with a land ethic, seems more important than ever.

 I’m based in Ann Arbor, Michigan, but seem to live all across the southern Lower Peninsula these days, a dispersion that is probably unsustainable.

-Click here for more about me, here for interviews, here for my blog, and here to listen to a reading I gave when Before the Snow Moon was published.
+Click here for recent news and upcoming events, here for more about me, here for interviews, here for my blog, and here to listen to a reading I gave when Before the Snow Moon was published.